anna099/hegel/observing-self/4-phrenology.md

 would be *unable* to believe the latter; since, if the skull influences the brain, it therefore influences the individual's knowing and acting, too -- and this externalisation of the skull's influence would deny its existence as purely *for itself*.
+It seems that even *Darwin* (later than Gall *and* Hegel) also adhered to the idea that the skull, being affected by the brain, was an indication of mental capacity:

+> The belief that there exists in man some close relation between the size of
+> the brain and the development of the intellectual faculties is supported by
+> the comparison of the skulls of savage and civilised races ...

+> ...
+As [humans started to walk on two feet], the internal pressure of the
+> brain, will, also, have influenced the form of the skull; for many facts shew
+> how easily the skull is thus affected. ...
+[I]f the mental powers were to be
+> much increased or diminished without any great change in the size of the body;
+> the shape of the skull would almost certainly be altered.[^41.1]

-Of course, the causal relation between skull and brain might not be simple and one-way: there is also the possibility of a 'pre-established harmony' determining the form of brain *and* skull at the same time.
+Of course, the causal relation between skull and brain might not be simple and
+one-way: there is also the possibility of a 'pre-established harmony' determining the form of brain *and* skull at the same time.
 Now, while this notion of pre-established harmony is found famously in *Leibniz's* work, Hegel points out that this kind of skull-brain harmony wouldn't necessarily imply an actual *correspondence* between skull and brain.
 They would have the same loose relation as that of 'the form of the grape and the taste of wine'.[^42] Consequently, even though this pre-established harmony between the skull and the brain is the closest to the *actual truth* of the matter (as we know today), it is rejected by the phrenologist.

 For Gall, the brain must be an assortment of *multiple organs* to account for the numerous psychological functions that were attributed to the brain in the